Crowdfunding pros and cons for your clients

 Crowdfunding is sometimes thought of as a last resort for gimmicky business ideas, but there’s much more to it than that.
 The many different crowdfunding platforms serve a variety of financing roles.
 Perhaps there’s an option to suit your clients.

 What is crowdfunding?

 Crowdfunding is a way for your clients to raise business capital, either by pre-selling products, giving gifts or, in some cases, selling equity.
-Crowdfunding platforms are estimated to raise more than $30 billion a year.
 It’s a highly organized community and, because it’s online, successful fundraisers get instant access to their freshly raised capital.

 An alternative to traditional models

 Raising capital to launch new products or fuel business growth can be challenging.
 Banks often need to see an established cash flow, or require significant collateral to borrow against.

 Angel investment and venture capital are alternatives, but they generally come with strings attached.
 Investors want to be involved in business planning and decision-making, which might scare your client.

 Crowdfunding is the “other way” but you shouldn’t think of it as a last resort or a long shot.
 It can generate capital while leaving your client in control of their business.